stewartlowe/ScammerSpammer/README.md

 # ScammerSpammer
-A phishing site was taking UoD emails and passwords, quick lil' program to make it harder for them.
+A phishing site was taking UoD emails and passwords, quick program to generate random email addresses and enter them into the phishing site.